Are You Missing B2? Discover the Symptoms of Vitamin Deficiency

 Conclusion

-Getting enough riboflavin is important for maintaining good health, and you can get it by eating a healthy diet that includes a variety of nutrient-rich foods.
+Getting enough riboflavin is vital for maintaining good health, and you can get it by eating a healthy diet that includes a variety of nutrient-rich foods.
 You can also get it by taking a riboflavin supplement.

-About the Author
+About the author

 Hey, I'm Jared and I'm a writer by heart.
 I call myself a Food-Conscious Journaling Coach, which is means I help foodies end emotional eating for a healthy, peaceful, and normal relationship with food.
 Just so happening journaling is both my heart and career!